emqx/emqx-docs/en_US/data-integration/data-bridge-hstreamdb.md

    :::

-4. Click the + **Add Action** button to define an action that will be triggered by the rule.
+4. Click the + **Add Action** button to define an action that the rule will trigger.
 With this action, EMQX sends the data processed by the rule to HStreamDB.

 5. Select `HStreamDB` from the **Type of Action** dropdown list.
 Keep the **Action** dropdown with the default `Create Action` value.
 You can also select a Sink if you have created one.
 This demonstration will create a new Sink.